Exploring how Indigenous legal traditions and the common law can co-exist

 Subscribe to Courses On Demand, our comprehensive online resource with 1,500+ videos and 5,400+ papers from CLEBC courses.
 This course will be added to Courses on Demand approximately 30 days from the original course date.

-Who should attend: all who focus on Indigenous legal issues, including lawyers in private practice, industry and government; Indigenous leaders; employees of First Nations or First Nations organizations; in-house counsel; and law students
+Who should attend: All who focus on Indigenous legal issues, including the judiciary, lawyers in private practice, industry, and government; Indigenous leaders, employees of First Nations or First Nations organizations, in-house counsel, law students, and Indigenous community members

 Learning level: All levels

-This conference will be of interest to anyone involved in legal issues respecting Indigenous peoples and to everyone interested in building constructive partnerships in Canada.
-The Law Society of BC is implementing the recommendations of the Truth and Reconciliation Commission, requiring cultural competency training for all lawyers.
-Attending this conference will help lawyers and others to foster a shift in thinking essential to satisfying this requirement.
+This conference will be of interest to anyone involved in legal issues respecting Indigenous peoples, and to everyone interested in building constructive partnerships in Canada.

 You will learn about: